 In all reality, an aftermarket turbo is an aftermarket turbo, regardless of brand, but we'll go more into depth on the difference between house-brand and branded turbos.

-The term house-brand tends to throw people off because it's thought of as a lesser quality, which isn't necessarily the case.
+The term house-brand tends to throw people off because it's thought of as a lesser quality part, which isn't necessarily the case.

-Think of when you go to the grocery store and buy the store’s brand of potato chips instead of the name brand ones.
+Think of when you go to the grocery store and buy the stores brand of potato chips instead of the name brand ones.
 They're perfectly decent potato chips, but maybe they don't make one flavor that's as good as the flavor another major brand is famous for.

 The big upside to house-brand turbos is that they are the cheapest you can get.
-Because the supplier or manufacturer makes it in-house, there's one less company involved that's trying to make money, and so one less price increase
+Because the supplier or manufacturer makes it in-house, there's one less company involved that's trying to make money, and so one less price increase.

 Turbos made by these manufacturers are popular and sometimes asked for by name.
 The brands have reputations for quality and consistency.
 This means you're almost guaranteed to get a great turbo, but also means you're going to pay for it; turbos by big brands like these may be cheaper than the OEM, but are still a good bit more expensive than a lesser known brand.

-Originally Posted May 21, 2018; Edited July 29, 2019
+Originally Posted May 21, 2018; Edited April 17, 2020